 The pediatric otolaryngology fellowship has been accredited by the ACGME since it began in 2005.

 All clinical work is performed under the supervision of one of five preceptors.
 Clinical duties include running the pediatric otolaryngology inpatient and consult services (including Massachusetts Eye and Ear, Massachusetts General Hospital and Shriners Hospital for Children), participating in at least one half-day of clinic per week and participating in all advanced level pediatric otolaryngology surgical cases.
 There are no formal call responsibilities; however, the fellow will be invited to participate in the care of any complex and/or interesting patients who present at night or over the weekends.
 The fellow will also round on weekends when complex patients are being cared for on the service.

 Educational responsibilities include overseeing and teaching junior residents how to manage and treat otolaryngologic diseases of the pediatric patient, both medically and surgically.
-In addition, the fellow attends grand rounds, leads didactic sessions related to pediatric otolaryngology and attends a monthly pediatric hearing loss conference and bi-weekly pediatric head and neck tumor board at MGH.
+In addition, the fellow attends grand rounds, leads didactic sessions related to pediatric otolaryngology, leads a journal club series on advanced topics in pediatric otolaryngology and attends a monthly pediatric hearing loss conference at MGH.